- Freemium - It's Free But You Still Have to Pay

 Social networking permeates much of our modern day lives.
 So much so that entire industries and companies have emerged out of nowhere in an effort to cash in on one of man’s most basic necessities – the need to connect.
 But now, as these networks approach full maturity, the internet community is asking some serious questions about the benefits over the drawbacks.
+As we all know that giants such as Facebook and Youtube are going to prevail forever thus its safe to say that using a website like themarketingheaven.com as they are one of the best sites to buy youtube views from will always be profitable as most of the people from around the world have access to them and most even spend a ton of their time on these.

 You will no doubt be familiar with the Facebook scandal that affected many of its users.
 As usual, the unfolding drama all boiled down to one major problem – a question of trust.
 And trust-less systems are front and center of blockchain-based solutions.
 What exactly will the blockchain social network of the future look like?
 Let’s take a look at how current networks could evolve.